thomasduxbury/kf-outage-api/README.md

 A tool that enables the discovery of site device outages and posts them to an API.

 # Info
-When running the app, a CommandLineRunner will automatically begin execution by checking the site "norwich-pear-tree".
+When running the app, a *CommandLineRunner* will automatically begin execution by checking the site "norwich-pear-tree".

 An end point /monitor-site/{siteId} is also exposed which allows a site of your choosing to be checked by issuing a POST request.

-Additionally, a request param 'validOutageStart' can be passed to this end point to customise filtering of the outage start date (e.g. "2022-01-01T00:00:00.000Z").
+Additionally, a request param *validOutageStart* can be passed to this end point to customise filtering of the outage start date (e.g. "2022-01-01T00:00:00.000Z").

 The tool will launch on port 8080.